All the key info for those heading to Hack24 on 10th March 2018

 Car parks in the city centre can be found here: http://www.nottinghamcity.gov.uk/transport-parking-and-streets/parking-and-permits/city-centre-parking/car-parks/

-If you were planning to use the Queens Drive Park & Ride, it’s worth noting that it is closed on Sundays and Bank Holidays.
+If you were planning to use the Queens Drive Park & Ride, it’s worth noting that it is closed on Sundays and Bank Holidays, and in the evening from 20:45.
 The operator of the bus service NCT can be contacted after hours if you need to get your car out.
 The phone number is 0115 976 6708, however there is a call out charge of £25.

 Nottingham Train Station, Carrington Street, Nottingham , NG2 3AQ